 Usually no medical treatment is needed.
 Seek your pediatrician's advice if baby acne worsens or does not clear up after 3 months.
 A doctor may prescribe a topical (skin-applied) medication or an oral antibiotic.
 In the meantime, take tender loving care of your infant's delicate skin:

-- Clean baby's skin gently.
-Wash baby's face with warm water a couple of times a day, and add a gentle, fragrance-free moisturizing cleanser or facial soap a couple times each week.
-Use a soft touch to pat-dry baby's wet skin.
+- Clean your baby's skin gently.
+Wash your baby's face with warm water a couple of times a day, and add a gentle, fragrance-free moisturizing cleanser or facial soap a couple times each week.
+Use a soft touch to pat-dry your baby's wet skin.